rkalz/CS334/project_2/README.txt

 treat this as a special character, but as a character literal.
 The only character that needed to be replaced was "+" with "%2B", which fixed that issue.

+HTML Handler: At first I used the python html.parser library but it proved to be inadequate for finding flags or links.
+The way it functioned was not ideal for a use case where it would be given large amounts of HTML and need to return very specific data.
+BeautifulSoup solved this issue by providing easier to use functions that could sift through the large amount of data in a better way.
+I also had to account for None returned from the HTTP Handler which caused the program to crash at first.

 Testing:
 HTTP Handler: Three test cases were devised to ensure that the HTTP handler was working.
 The first was a simple GET